material-components/material-components-web/docs/codelabs/building-beautiful-sites/docsite/4-navigation.md

 </script>
 ```

-> Note that the MDCTemporaryDrawer property on the shrine-nav-menu element is the automatically instantiated MDCTemporaryDrawer instance, attached as part of mdc-auto-init.
+> Note that the `MDCTemporaryDrawer` property on the `shrine-nav-menu` element is the automatically instantiated `MDCTemporaryDrawer` instance, attached as part of `mdc-auto-init`.
 {: .hint}

 Clicking the navigation icon within the toolbar will display a navigation drawer.